 Maple syrup is made by “tapping” the trunk of a tree to harvest the sap.
 The sap is then boiled down until the proper consistency is reached.
 There are different grades of syrup based on how refined the syrup is.
 Grade A is the most refined and the most devoid of nutrition.
 Grade B is not as refined and has some nutrients left in it.

-Stevia is an herb that is native to Brazil and Paraguay.
+This is an herb that is native to Brazil and Paraguay.
 While most stevia found on your grocery store shelf is highly refined and 200 times sweeter than sugar, powdered stevia leaves that you grow yourself or get from an organic source are only about 30 to 40 times sweeter than sugar.
 If you are purchasing it, look for whole leaf stevia that doesn’t have any added ingredients.

 So there is the somewhat limited list of sweeteners that I would recommend for your Traditional Foods kitchen.
 I guess the bottom line, really, is that our culture just uses way too much sugar.
 So even using the natural, organic, minimally processed sweeteners needs to be done in moderation.
 My personal goal is to continually use less and less sweeteners and retrain my palate until I really don’t miss them at all.
 Ambitious goal, I know, but baby steps count!

-To learn about healthy fats click here.
+If you want to learn about healthy fats, click here.